 I also realized that the trip would take place in October, simultaneous with the long-awaited second assembly of the Synod on Synoldality (Oct.
 4-27).
 At the time, it was widely anticipated that one of the issues most often cited by participants in the synod — the role of women in the church — would get a fuller discussion and hearing.

 The request for women to again become deacons was raised by leaders of women's congregations at the International Union of Superiors General at their 2016 plenary during an audience with Pope Francis.
-There seems little contradiction and a great deal of evidence, presented by Sister.
-Barbara, scholar Phyllis Zagano and others, that women held this role in the early church.
+There seems little contradiction and a great deal of evidence, presented by Sister Barbara, scholar Phyllis Zagano and others, that women held this role in the early church.
 The sister-leaders raised the question not because of a grab for power or just ecclesiastical equity, but because from their on-the-ground ministries, they saw that Catholics were having to forego sacraments and services because of the shortage of priests.

-When the news of the decree to take the women deacons question off the table, I was dismayed and disappointed that we women should be so summarily dismissed.
+With the news of the decree to take the women deacons question off the table, I was dismayed and disappointed that we women should be so summarily dismissed.
 Pope Francis had met with leaders of women's ministries, including a representative of Discerning Women Deacons just before the synod opened, seemingly offering a ray of hope that this issue would be given due consideration.
 Instead, as too often is the case, women were invited to the door but not to cross the threshold.

 So this time, why was I surprised?
 Perhaps because I dared to hope that Pope Francis would be different.
 That he would be strong enough to restore women to their rightful place in ministry and leadership in the church.
 That the pope who has appointed more women to key positions in the Vatican would be willing to withstand critics and do the right thing to preserve the church and usher it into a new era of vibrancy by allowing women to more fully use their gifts to serve its people.